-It is Risbecia sp.
-2 in IPN at page 272:
+This species is as Risbecia sp.
+2 in IPN at page 272.

 Very similar is Hypselodoris pulchella which is known from the Indian Ocean from South Africa to Thailand and differs by its rounded yellowish-orange spots of varying sizes.

 I am not convinced that Hypselodoris sp.
-09 is a distinct species, I guess so is Dr. Alicia Hermosillo, she labels this shot Risbecia pulchella, this shot Risbecia sp.
+09 is a distinct species, I guess so is Dr. Alicia Hermosillo McKowen, she labels this shot Risbecia pulchella, this shot Risbecia sp.
 1 and this shot Risbecia sp.
 2.

 I will keep it seperate until the dust settles.